 The Team’s objective is to respond rapidly to natural and man-caused disasters, to mitigate them, to save human lives, to recover material and cultural values, to minimize the damage done to the environment

 Forces of the Russian National Emergency Humanitarian Response Corps (by the Order No.1010 of the Government of the Russian Federation of 13 October 1995).

 Federal constant preparedness forces of the Single State Disaster Management System (by Order No.924 of the Government of the Russian Federation of 3 August 1996)

 Head of Tsentrospas Team Kirill Borodin:

-The Team carries out following activities (functions) based on the tasks of the Emergencies Ministry of Russia at the expense of the federal budget:
+The Team performs the following functions at the expense of the federal budget:The Team performs the following functions at the expense of the federal budget:

 Vehicles and equipment

 The Tsentrospas Team has modern rescue and recovery equipment at its disposal, which includes transportation vehicles, rigid modular boats, inflatable boats, diving equipment (diving suits, one-piece diving suits, Falcon unmanned submarines), equipment for dealing with emergencies caused by chemicals (isolating suits, breathing apparatuses, degassing complexes, chemical and radiation contamination control equipment).
 The Team also has different kinds of rescue equipment (hydraulic, pneumatic), search equipment (radar, acoustic, video surveillance, GPS), insertion equipment (parachutes, P-7 multi-parachute insertion platforms, PGS-100 platforms), as well as communication equipment (mobile satellite communication, shortwave radio, ultra short band radio stations), stationary and mobile decompression systems and other equipment, which provides autonomous operation of the Team.

 The airmobile hospital is equipped with necessary equipment, including resuscitation modules for planes and helicopters for medical evacuation of the injured.